In the U.S. alone, we conduct an average of 12 billion web searches each month. Some of these search queries are conducted by your ideal customers.

 Let’s take a more critical look at the above results.
 Notice that the #1 result contains the keyword “write an irresistible headline.”
 So why does it show at the very top?
 Where are those exact match pages?

 They’re not ranking because those pages don’t provide useful information to users.
-People haven’t been satisfied with the pages and so they didn’t share or link to them.
+People haven’t been satisfied with the pages and so they didn’t share them on their social media sites or link to them.

 That being said, there are proven ways you can still drive organic traffic.
 Keep your mindset focused on these goals: